 &lt;sup>1 Ohio Supreme Court Report Implementation Manual-Form D Juvenile Courts Roles in the Juvenile Court Judge The Judge of the Wayne County Court of Common Pleas, Juvenile Division, is elected to a six-year term, and is the chief judicial officer of the Court.
 The judge of the Juvenile Court is also the Clerk of the Court.
 In order to qualify to seek the office of judge, a person must have received a law degree from an accredited college of law, must have taken and passed the Ohio bar examination, and must have been admitted to the bar and been engaged in some form of law practice for at least six years.
 Judge Wiles is also the Judge and Clerk of the Probate Division.
 Magistrates Magistrates hear cases and conduct hearings in the same manner as the judge, however, their decisions are subject to objection by one or both of the parties to the legal action being decided.
 Upon written objection, the judge may decide to re-hear the case, may modify the magistrate's decision or may remand (send back) the case to the magistrate for further hearing.
 Magistrates must also be attorneys admitted to the bar.
 Magistrates are appointed by the elected judge and serve an indefinite term.
-In 2014, the Juvenile Court employed one full-time and two part-time magistrates.
+In 2015, the Juvenile Court employed one full-time and two part-time magistrates.
 Court Administrator The Court Administrator is the person charged with responsibility for the overall operations of the Court.
 The CA supervises staff, manages the processes of the Court and Clerk offices, and implements policies and procedures in concert with the judge to provide for the efficient operation of the Court.
 It is not necessary for a court administrator to be an attorney, but the Court's Administrator is an attorney as well.
 Deputy Clerks Since the judge of the Court is also the Clerk of the Court, the judge is authorized to appoint deputy clerks to assist in the administration of the Court.
 Deputy clerks receive pleadings and other documents filed with the Court, receive and distribute payment of fines, court costs and fees, issue notices and generally maintain the records of the Court by processing the paperwork of the Court from case filing to termination.
-The Court employed six deputy clerks in 2014, and one Chief Deputy Clerk.
+The Court employed six deputy clerks in 2015, and one Chief Deputy Clerk.
 Probation Officers Probation officers manage juveniles who have been adjudicated delinquent and unruly to assist in the rehabilitation of the youth.
-The Court employed five full time probation officers in 2014.
+The Court employed five full time probation officers in 2015.
 More about probation programs can be found later in this Report.
-AUTOMATION In early 2012, Judge Wiles, along with the Judges of the Courts of Common Pleas and Municipal Court, signed an agreement with Pioneer Technology Group for a completely new case management system, that would encompass e-filing, paperless processes, and provide a faster, more powerful management system for court records, with an anticipated roll-out in early 2014.
-On February 3, 2014, the new case management system, Benchmark, was implemented.
-The juvenile court now utilizes paperless procedures and anticipates becoming completely paperless internally in the future.
+AUTOMATION With the implementation of Benchmark Case Management System, the juvenile court utilizes paperless procedures and anticipates becoming completely paperless internally in the future.
+The Court has embraced service by e-mail for registered users of the system.
+The Court continues to perfect processes that will make the Court more environmentally friendly and electronically available.